Digital-Defiance/nlp-metaformer/README.md

 r^{bncc'} = U^n_{dd'} x^{bcd}   x^{bc'd'}
 $$

 Disregarding training dynamics and efficiency considerations, it is evident that this is a complete mathematical equivalence.
 However, there is good reason not to keep this form.
-Indeed, the motivation for using multiple heads that operate on a smaller dimensional space is that, whearas the quadratic form makes use of $nd^2$ parameters, the 2017 formulation uses $2ndk$, thus, as long as $k < d/2$, that approach is more memory efficient.
+Indeed, the motivation for using multiple heads that operate on a smaller dimensional space is that, whearas the quadratic form makes use of $N_nN_d^2$ parameters, the 2017 formulation uses $2N_nN_dN_k$, thus, as long as $N_k < N_d/2$, that approach is more memory efficient.

 However, it is not the most efficient reformulation that can be squeezed out of the quadratic form,